 Insurance policies are essentially an agreement between a policyholder and an insurance company that says the company will agree to financially back losses a policyholder sustains, provided they are included in the policy agreement and the policyholder complies with certain post-loss requirements.

-The first and arguably most important part of these post-loss requirements is filing a “proof of loss,” which can come in many different forms.
+The first and arguably most important part of these post-loss requirements is providing a “proof of loss,” which can come in many different forms.
 Let’s take a closer look at this fundamental step for any insurance claim, learn what it means, and discuss some steps you can take to make sure you do it properly when you sustain a loss to your home.

 Understanding Proof of Loss in Insurance